Workshops and Classes

 Job skills training covers what to wear, business etiquette, how to listen, time management, organization, personal development, work-life balance, keeping to a deadline.

-Be on the lookout for coming videos and clips from some of our classes.
+Be on the lookout for coming videos and clips from some of our classes and click here to see current projects.

 Diaphragmatic Breathing Transcript